neovrnaz/emmet/README.md

 # Emmet

-This is a repo for me learning how to use Emmet.
+[Emmet](https://github.com/emmetio/emmet) is a powerful plugin that enables developers to write code much quicker.
+Simply type an abbriviation in [abbr.html](abbr.html) and press the `tab` key.

-The [Emmet plugin](https://github.com/emmetio/emmet) helps increasing productivity.
-Simply type an abbreviation and press the `tab` key.
+It's really that easy!